Small Farm Certificate Program

-The U of I Small Farm Certification program is a six-month, hands-on program for young and beginning farmers that provides skills-based education in what is required to successfully run a small farm business.
-In this non-degree, in-person program, participants will engage with U of I Crop Science professionals, researchers, and farmers to dive deep into specialty crop production in the context of a curriculum focused on the issues that impact food producers and the food system at large.
-This certification program is housed at the University of Illinois’ Crop Sciences Department, providing participants the opportunity to interact with and learn from experts while also gaining valuable applied knowledge through an entire growing season at the Sustainable Student Farm.
-This certification program will prepare you to be a successful producer and advocate in the local food industry.
+The U of I Small Farm Certification Program is for young and beginning farmers.
+It strives to provide skills-based education, giving the participants experience in all the elements that are necessary to successfully run a small farm business.
+In this non-degree program, participants will engage with farmers and U of I Crop Science professionals and researchers to dive deep into specialty crop production.
+This certification program is housed at the University of Illinois’ Crop Sciences Department, providing participants the opportunity to interact with and learn from experts while also gaining valuable applied knowledge and skills.
+This certification program will prepare you to be a successful producer and advocate in the local food system.

 Top Learning Objectives